 Out For Dinner

+Big mistake.
 When it arrives half of the beef is not cooked medium but practically rare and the quality is terrible.
-The meat is mostly sinew and fat, it’s really, really bad and I end up spitting out loads of it because it’s inedible.
+The meat is mostly sinew and fat.
+It’s really, really bad and I end up spitting out loads of it because it’s inedible.
 What’s cooked is good but there’s not a lot of that.
 The garlic bread is average at best with the garlic butter being overloaded in the base.
 Overall there’s enough to fill me up – just, hence why I didn’t send it back – but to be honest it’s crap.
 I should have ordered the burger I was thinking of having.
 Must remember this if I ever visit Nick’s again…

 There’s a good mix of songs too – Stuck In The Middle With You, What A Wonderful World, Get Ready – and everyone’s enjoying themselves, which is good to see.
 It’s good honest entertainment and none the worse for that.
 It’s all about having a good time on a Friday night and that’s what happened!
-Sure it’s not 5* or groundbreaking but in its way it’s as good as anything I’ve seen in bars in the US, given what it set out to do.
+Sure it’s not 5* or ground-breaking.
+But in its way it’s as good as anything I’ve seen in bars in the US, given what it set out to do.